mpeters2/PsychoJL.jl/docs/src/Colors.md

 ```

 ##### When the color space is decimal or PsychoPy...
-String inputs will be accepted (see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl/blob/master/src/names_data.jl)) for a list of color names.
+String inputs will be accepted (see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl/blob/master/src/names_data.jl) for a list of color names).\
+\
 Float Vectors need a length of 4 (RGBA).
-How they are interpreted depeneds on the color space.
+How they are interpreted depends on the color space.

 If the color space is `decimal`, a value of 0.0 is considered 'black' (in that color channel), and 0.5 is considered gray (50% in that channel).
-On the other hand, if the color space is `PsychoPy`, -1.0 s considered 'black' (in that color channel), and 0.0 is considered gray (50% in that channel).
+On the other hand, if the color space is `PsychoPy`, -1.0 s considered 'black' (in that color channel), 0.0 is considered gray (50% in that channel),
+and +1.0 is considered white (100% in that channel).

+see [Colorspaces](@ref) for example values.

 Example:
 ```julia